King County Homelessness Emergency Response

 Hours of operation: 7:00 pm to 7:00 am Opened: December 21, 2018

-Program: Opened as an overnight shelter and potentially ramping up to an enhanced 24/7 shelter in 2019.
+Program: Opened as an overnight shelter and currently renovating the space to ramp up services to provide enhanced 24/7 shelter and case management services in late fall 2019.
 Serves single adults, both women and men.
 Pets are welcome.

 Learn more about Harborview Hall.

 # of beds/units 100 people

 Program: 24-hour enhanced shelter for single adults with onsite case management, housing navigation, connections to community services, meals (brought in), meeting spaces, storage for personal belongings, laundry and showers.
 Learn more about the West Wing Shelter

 Program: Onsite case management, connections and referral to community services, housing navigation, employment services and other supports for people experiencing homelessness.
 Laundry and showers available.
 Learn more about the Jefferson Day Center.

 Operator: Salvation Army

 # of beds/units 48 people in six dormitory buildings